alexpaul/Firebase-RESTFul-API/README.md

 Making a POST request to `/books` `https://{Firebase Realtime Database Project URL}/books.json?auth={idToken}`

 > Your `Firebase Realtime Database Project URL` is the top level handle to your database e.g `my-project-name.default-rtdb.firebaseio.com`.
-This is located in by clicking on Realtime Database in your Firebase console.
+This is located by clicking on Realtime Database in your Firebase console.

 #### Body